Scouting and Other Programs

 At Girl Scouts—Dakota Horizons, we are developing tomorrow’s leaders through girl-driven programs.
 Girls create a lifetime of memories and participate in one-of-a-kind programs designed to build girls of courage, confidence and character, who make the world a better place.

 Religious emblems for Catholic youth.
 Your parish can sponsor a troop.
 Grade School through High School.
-For more information regarding Girl Scouts go to the following link http://gsdakotahorizons.org/
+For more information regarding Girl Scouts visit the Girl Scouts Dakota Horizon website (www.gsdakotahorizons.org).

 Camp Fire provides a nurturing, constructive and fun environment for young people to discover their sparks—unique skills, passions, and interests—and adopt a growth mindset.
 They chart their own course to healthy habits, community leadership, and connection to nature in collaboration with trained, caring adults.
 And, in turn, Camp Fire youth give back by sharing those skills in their communities.

 This is a program that is for youth grade school through high school.
 Currently North Dakota does not have a chapter.
-If you are interested in beginning a chapter, please go to the following link: http://campfire.org
+If you are interested in beginning a chapter, visit campfire.org.

 Catholic Committee on Scouting (CCS)

-The http://www.nccs-bsa.org/ Promotes the religious awards and faith facets of the Boy Scouts, Girl Scouts, and Campfire.
+The Catholic Committee on Scouting (www.nccs-bsa.org/) promotes the religious awards and faith facets of the Boy Scouts, Girl Scouts, and Campfire.
 Membership is open to scouts and non-scouts alike.